Archityp/Data_extraction_Autoscout24/README.md

    After setting up the scraper, run the script.
 After collecting the first 50 offers, a new folder with CSV files will be created.

 5. **Union CSV Files**
-   Once you have the scraped data, use the Union script to merge all CSV files into a single file.
+   Once you have the scraped data, use the Union_all_files script to merge all CSV files into a single file.

 6. **Translation and Aggregation**
-   Finally, run the Translation and Aggregation script to translate the German data into English and aggregate the data for further analysis.
+   Finally, run the Translation_and_precleaning script to translate the German data into English and aggregate the data for further analysis.

 7. **SQL Cleaning**
-   After generating the final CSV file, upload it to your database management system (e.g., SQL Server), create a backup using the first row and run your SQL queries for final data cleaning.
+   After generating the final CSV file, upload it to your database management system (e.g., SQL Server), create a backup using the first row and run Cleaning_and_aggregating SQL query for final data cleaning.

 ## Examples